 - Brown hair – set hair light equal to the key light

-- Blond / grey / white hair – set hair light one to two stops less than the key light
+- Blond / gray / white hair – set hair light one to two stops less than the key light

-With very light hair you might not need, or want, a hair light at all.
+With very light hair you might not need, or want, hair lighting at all.

 The flash sync speed of your camera might have an impact on your light settings.
 So, to avoid using high speed sync, if you can’t get your hair light power low enough, either move the light further away or feather the light.